-1. Shrug off parenting fails: Let’s stop beating ourselves up and start accepting that our kids will be fine despite biting the neighbours’ kid, refusing to eat greens (unless bogeys count?), and never EVER listening to a word we say.
+1. Shrug off parenting fails: Let’s stop beating ourselves up and start accepting that our kids will be fine despite biting the neighbours’ kidbiting the neighbours’ kid, refusing to eat greens (unless bogeys count?), and never EVER listening to a word we say.
 It’ll all come good in the end.

-2. Go on regular dates: No more refusing to eat greens for days on end, instead ditch the kiddos, start flirting with your hubby again and head out on regular date nights together.
+2. Go on regular dates: If all those tantrums are taking their toll, we say ditch the kiddos, start flirting with your hubby again and head out on regular date nights together.
 Chat, eat, laugh, love, repeat.
-(Could be a title for a new tv show right there…).
-We’ve made things easy with a big list of our own tried and tested dinner date destinations.
+(Could be a title for a new TV show right there…).
+We’ve made things easy with a big list of our own tried-and-tested dinner date destinations.
 And if you’re a single parent, make time for evenings off, and head out on the tiles with friends.
 Dancing and bubbles are essential.

 4. Eat like a grown-up: Cold, leftover mac ‘n’ cheese and a couple of choccie bics may hit the spot for a busy mum-on-the-go, but we say try and take time each day to sit down and eat actual adult food.
 You’ll soon rediscover your tastebuds and your waistline!
-Kickstart with these recipes from The Midlife Kitchen that are delish and easy to create.
+Kickstart with these meat-free recipes that you can try and introduce to the dinner table once a week.

-5. Grab some alone time every day: Whilst we’re not suggesting you take off on a retreat every week, we do think that each and every one of us is guilty of rarely putting ourselves first.
-Take up a new hobby, try some volunteering, chill out at a spa, fix your frizz with a visit to the hair salon, or just relax with a daily cup of coffee and reading session, but do it alone!
+5. Grab some alone time every day: Each and every one of us is probably guilty of rarely putting ourselves first.
+Take up a new hobby, try some volunteering, chill out at a spa, fix your frizz with a visit to the hair salon, or just relax with a great coffee and reading session, but do it alone!

 Happy New Year, mums!
 You’ve got this.